abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 Q: Is *attavādupādāna* clinging to *sakkāya-diṭṭhi*?

-A: There are four different types of upādāna or clinging.
+A: There are four different types of upādāna.
 The last one is *attavādupādāna*, which is the clinging to the belief in self.
 *Sakkāya-diṭṭhi* is one of the fetters; it is the identification with the body-mind complex.
 Attavādupādāna is much broader.
 It would still